 Sexual Assault with A Deadly Weapon

 Colorado considers sexual assault to be an extremely serious crime.
 Persons who are charged with sexual assault receive a variety of harsh consequences.
-When a person chooses to perpetrate rape via harming or threating the victim with a deadly weapon, consequences become even more serious.
-It is very viable that you will face charges for the sexual assault, in addition to charges for a crime of violence.
+When a person chooses to perpetrate rape via harming or threatening the victim with a deadly weapon, consequences become even more serious.
+It is very viable that you will face charges for sexual assault, in addition to charges for a crime of violence.

 What Is Sexual Assault?

 Sexual assault in Colorado can be defined as being aware that a victim does not want sexual contact and forcibly perpetuating sexual penetration or intrusion upon the victim.
 Specific criteria for defining rape in Colorado, includes sexual activity occurring against the victims will, the victim being unable to understand decisions made regarding his or her conduct, the victim being deceived into believing the rapist is her spouse and thus has not given consent, the victim being exploited by a person in a position of power, such as a law enforcement employee in charge of the victim while in custody, at the hospital or another institution (does not include lawful searches), the victim being physically unable to consent or defend themselves (unconscious or asleep) and the rapist being aware of this fact, or inappropriate conduct being perpetrated by a person under the guise of a medical service or exam, that goes beyond normal medical practices.